Tom-Nagy/walking-around/README.md

 #### Additional page

-Add a member only page where content about the club is accessible to members only.
-It would work as a blog and display next hike; scheduled activities and meeting and a media section with photos and videos.
+Add a members only page where content about the club is accessible to members only.
+It would work as a blog and displays next hikes; scheduled activities and meetings and a media section with photos and videos.

 # Technologies Used